ddot159/CMPE131Team6/Specification2.md

 ## Summary

-write summary here
+Used to find specific items in the inbox

 ## Actors

-actor 1
+actor 1 = user
-actor 2
-….

 ## Preconditions

-* precond 1

-* precond 2
+* user logged in

-* ….
+* inside of inbox

+* filters are assigned to items

 ## Triggers

-Explain trigger here
+user selects the filtering tool in the inbox

 ## Primary Sequence

-step 1 action
-step 2 action
-etc
+step 1 select the desired options marked as flagged/starred/archive/unread step 2 click done

 ## Primary Postconditions

-* postcondition

-* postcondition
+* n/a

-* etc
+*

 ## Alternate Sequences

-Only if you have alt seq

-* Step 1 alt. seq.

-* step 2 alt. seq.

-* etc
+* users can select multiple options